Water... Earth... Fire... Air.

 The people studied the animals, curious and jealous of their powers.
 They couldn’t fly, they couldn’t swim, they couldn’t dig deep into the earth, and they certainly couldn’t create fire.
 Hearing their prayers, the Great Spirit demanded from the nomads a single human, someone to represent humanity and its worthiness of such power.
 The nomads argued for a while as to who could handle such as responsibility, but eventually they settled on a pure child named Nubia.

 Proving to the Great Spirit of how worthy humanity was to receive such splendid gifts, the Great Spirit gave Nubia the ability to manipulate the elements, but not the knowledge.
-Before returning Nubia home, the Great Spirit warned him of its terrible power and that while he had the ability to manipulate the elements, he would have to learn from its original users.
+Before returning Nubia home, the Great Spirit warned him of its terrible power and that while he had the ability to manipulate the elements, he would have to learn from its original users of their benefits and consequences.
 Returning home, Nubia told the tribe of what the Great Spirit had told them.
 With the permission of the elders, Nubia set out on his own.

 In time, Nubia learned to control the elements by mimicking and learning from the animals the Great Spirit spoke of.
 Learning air bending from the sky bison, the sky bison allowed Nubia to domesticate them.
 Learning water bending from the koi fish, Nubia was taught about the push and pull of the moon and its effects on the world.
 Learning earth bending from the badger moles, Nubia was shown the secrets of the earth and its plentiful bounties.
 Learning fire bending from the dragons, Nubia was given The Eternal Flame so that mankind could learn of its many uses.